Culture Shock in Czech Republic

 Expats moving to the Czech Republic may experience some degree of culture shock.
 Although the country has one of the most open and Westernised cultures in Central Europe, it also has practices and traditions that new arrivals need time to get used to.

-For the most part, expats are won over by the “art culture” that this country has to offer, as well as the low cost of living.
+For the most part, expats are won over by the “art culture” that the country has to offer, as well as the relatively low cost of living.
 However, genuine friendship (achieved with a little persistence and patience) and dependability in business are also qualities that endear foreigners to the Czech Republic.

 Language barrier in Czech Republic